-You have found a property you love, but often below the surface of a property there can be financial pitfalls that are holding the property up.
+You have found a property you love but often below the surface of a property there can be financial pitfalls that are holding the property up.
 Having a building, land and pest inspection can give you peace of mind before auction day that the house you now love is one that isn’t going to cost you thousands in the long run due to maintenance.

 Sealing the deal

-You have received the tick of approval from those close to you, made your pros and cons checklists and you are in love.
+You have received the tick of approval from those close to you, made your pros and cons checklist and you are in love.
 This house is the one and you have just plastered a sold sticker over the board.
 You’re off the market and you’re out of the dating scene.
 This is when it starts to get serious!

 Now the legalities, how is this going to work.
 Through the property search process you should make sure you have a solicitor or conveyancer review the contracts that you request at inspections.
 Doing so will limit the chance of unexpected terms and conditions of the contract and make sure you’re fully informed at purchase time.